-The winner of the 2016 Doris Lessing Society graduate student essay contest has been announced!
-See this page for the news.
+The winner of the 2017 Doris Lessing Society graduate student essay contest has been announced!
+See this page for more information.

-The new issue of the Society’s academic journal, Doris Lessing Studies, is now available!
-This year we welcome volume 34 to the collection.
+Just published: the new issue of the Society’s academic journal, Doris Lessing Studies!
+This year’s issue is volume 35.

-As with last year, the journal is first published here on our web site, in PDF format, for members to download.
+The journal is first published here on our web site, in PDF format, for members to download.
 The contents will also shortly appear in EBSCO’s and ProQuest’s literature databases; contact your library for access instructions to these academic resources.
-Here is a link to our online archive, where the issue can be downloaded, and here is the page to become a member.
+Here is a link to our online archive, where this and other recent issues can be downloaded, and here is the page to become a member and receive access.

 - Letter from the President, Cornelius Collins

 - My Life with Doris Lessing Studies, Phyllis Perrakis